-Kelby’s expertise in Java, Open Source, and software development, have allowed him to be a guest speaker at JavaOne, Java University, Comdex, IEEE Software Conference, and the Colorado Software Summit.
+Kelby Zorgdrager’s expertise in Java, Open Source, and software development have allowed him to be a guest speaker at JavaOne, Java University, Comdex, IEEE Software Conference, and the Colorado Software Summit.

-Kelby has also served as a a guest author for both IBM and Sun/Oracle’s developer sites.
-Furthering his passion to help people learn, Kelby served as a technical editor for the best-selling book, Advanced Java: How to Program and has authored...Simon Roberts
+Kelby has also served as a guest author for both IBM and Sun/Oracle’s developer sites.
+Furthering his passion to help people learn, Kelby served as a technical editor for the bestselling book, Advanced Java: How to Program,...Simon Roberts

 Simon Roberts has over 15 years of experience defining, developing, and delivering software development training programs.

-As a Senior instructor and courseware developer for Sun Microsystems, Mr. Roberts developed and delivered Java training courses for Sun Educational Services internal and external customers.
-While at Sun, Mr. Roberts was a guest presenter at JavaOne, Java University and other software trade shows.
-Mr. Roberts most significant accolade was his work as the development lead in the design,...Michael McClure
+As a senior instructor and courseware developer for Sun Microsystems, Simon developed and delivered Java training courses for Sun Educational Services’ internal and external customers.
+While at Sun, he was a guest presenter at JavaOne, Java University, and other software trade shows.
+Simon’s most significant accolade was his work as the development lead in the design,...Michael McClure

-Michael has a passion for learning new technologies / patterns / paradigms.
-(Or, he has a tendency to get bored or disappointed with current...Jeremy Thomerson
+Michael has a passion for learning new technologies, patterns, and paradigms (or, he has a tendency to get bored or disappointed with current ones...Jeremy Thomerson

 Jeremy Thomerson is a technology enthusiast who loves exploring, learning, and creating new technologies.
-One of his earliest programming feats was at the age of eight modifying the game “Nibbles”, written in Basic, to be multi-player so he and his neighbor could play together.
-Since then, he has continually experimented with any new technology of interest to him, and never backed down from a challenge.
+One of his earliest programming feats – at eight years old – was modifying the game “Nibbles,” written in Basic, to be multiplayer so he and his neighbor could play together.
+Since then, he has continually experimented with any interesting new technology, never backing down from a challenge.

 He played an instrumental role in building CARad, a software listing tool...Daniel Hinojosa

-Jean was also one of the top instructors at Sun Microsystems in North America and Europe.
-At...Anil Pal
+Jean was also one of the top instructors at Sun Microsystems in North America and...Anil Pal

 Anil Pal is a seasoned software engineer with over 16 years of Java development experience.

-Anil started his career out as Unix programmer, slinging C-code, writing shell scripts, and teaching others how to use Unix back when Unix was still a toddler.
-Anil’s expertise in Unix, C, and C++ allowed him to become a Member of Technical Staff at ATT / Bell labs.
-During his tenure at Bell Labs, Anil led the creation of software tools that simulated network traffic, in particular...Michael Ernest
+Anil started his career as a Unix programmer, slinging C-code, writing shell scripts, and teaching others how to use Unix back when Unix was still a toddler.
+Anil’s expertise in Unix, C, and C++ allowed him to become a member of Technical Staff at ATT / Bell labs.
+During his tenure at Bell Labs, Anil led the creation of software tools that simulated network traffic, in particular,...Michael Ernest

 Michael Ernest owns and operates Inkling Research, a consulting group of technical specialists.
-His work experience includes systems administration, application and operating system development, and the design and deployment of several network and storage-based systems deployments.
-He is also a seasoned instructor with 18 years’ experience in training, course development, mentoring, and practice management.
-His educational credentials include a B.A. from UC Davis, an M.A from Kent State University and doctoral...Dan Connors
+His work experience includes systems administration, application and operating system development, and the design and deployment of several network and storage-based systems.
+Michael is a seasoned instructor with 18 years experience in training, course development, mentoring, and practice management.
+His educational credentials include a B.A. from UC Davis, an M.A from Kent State University, and doctoral coursework at...